 Hotels & Accommodations

 Hotels, timeshares, guest houses, bed and breakfasts, villas, charter vessels, and Airbnb accommodations may now accept new guests.
 Accommodations will be operating under strict safety and sanitation protocols created by the U.S. Virgin Islands Department of Health in cooperation with the USVI Department of Tourism.

 Support Local Small Businesses

-With many people’s travel being cancelled, and as more people practice social distancing across the country in response to the coronavirus, small businesses will feel the impact the most.
+With travel being cancelled, and as more people practice social distancing across the country in response to the coronavirus, small businesses will feel the impact the most.
 If you want to support St. Croix’s local businesses during this challenging time, here are a few things you can do:

 - Buy gift certificates for for use later, that way once the pandemic has subsided you can reschedule your plans to patronize your favorite local restaurant, shop or tour operator.

 - Shop online!
 Many local businesses also have online stores and will ship anywhere.

 - Order your food for pick-up.
 Even if you choose not to dine in person, you can still enjoy your favorite dishes and desserts from local restaurants by ordering them in advance with pick up or limited delivery.

 The official website for COVID-19 in the territory is the US Virgin Islands Department of Public Health.
 We recommend staying up-to-date by checking this website regularly, as well as signing up for local text alerts by texting COVID19USVI to 888777.
 Our local Plessen Healthcare has also put a protocol in place for anyone who thinks they may have contracted the coronavirus, which you can read more about below.
 You can also see how COVID-19 is impacting the territory by visiting the USVI Deprtament of Tourism’s Coronavirus Disease 2019 Updates page.